freerouting/freerouting/README.md

 #### Generated Executables

 All four .jar files will be generated in the _build\libs_ subfolder.
 You would typically run the _freerouting-executable.jar_ file.

+## Contributing

+We ❤️ all our contributors; this project wouldn’t be what it is without you!

+If you want to help out, please consider replying to [issues](https://github.com/freerouting/freerouting/issues), creating new ones, or even send your fixes and improvements as [pull requests](https://github.com/freerouting/freerouting/pulls).